URJ HELLER HIGH

 - Swimming pool, basketball and tennis courts available in season on the kibbutz

-- Special arrangements can be made for students to have private instruction in music, art, soccer, tennis, and even ice skating!
+- It may be possible to make special arrangements for private instruction in music, art, soccer, tennis, and even ice skating!
 Ask us, and we will do our best to help you progress in your sport or art.

 - Study Judaism: history, philosophy, traditions, Tanach and Talmud, and ideology of Reform Judaism